wssuomi/pirate-jam-14/gdd.md

 ### Enemies

-Enemies will attack units and different parts of the base to stop the pollution.
+Enemies will attack units and parts of the base to stop the pollution.

 ### Resources

 Resources need to be gathered to build the base.
-Different resources will be found around the map.
+Different resources can be found around the map.

 ### Pollution